Iput I

 Iput I (c.
-2375 BC - c.
-2325 BC) was a queen of ancient Egypt, a daughter of King Unas, the last king of the Fifth Dynasty of Egypt.
+2375 BC – c.
+2325 BC) was a queen of ancient Egypt and a daughter of King Unas, the last king of the Fifth Dynasty of Egypt.
 She married Teti, the first King of the Sixth Dynasty of Egypt.
 Their son was Pepi I. She possibly ruled as regent for her son Pepi I.

 Life

 Iput may have been a daughter of the Fifth Dynasty King Unas.
 Her mother was Nebet or Khenut.
 She married King Teti, who was the first king of the Sixth Dynasty of Egypt.
 Their son was King Pepi I. Iput is depicted with her son Pepi on a decree-stela from Koptos.
 The skeletal remains found at her pyramid show she died as a middle-aged woman.

 Iput had another son, Nebkauhor.
 She had several daughters: Seshseshet Waatetkhethor, Seshseshet Idut, Seshseshet Nubkhetnebty and Seshseshet Sathor.

 Titles of Iput I

 Iput I held several titles because she was the daughter of a king: Daughter of the King of Upper and Lower Egypt (s3t-niswt-biti), King's Daughter of his body (s3t-niswt-nt-kht.f), God's Daughter (s3t-ntr), This God's Daughter (s3t-ntr-wt).

 Other titles are because she was married to a pharaoh: King's Wife, his beloved (hmt-nisw meryt.f), Companion of Horus (smrt-hrw), Great one of the hetes-sceptre (wrt-hetes), She who sees Horus and Seth (m33t-hrw-stsh), and Great of Praises (wrt-hzwt).

 Iput gained even more titles when her son Pepi I took the throne: King's Mother (mwt-niswt), Mother of the Dual King (mwt-niswt-biti) and King's Mother of the pyramid Mennefer-Pepy (mwt-niswt-mn-nfr-ppy).